Photosynq/PhotosynQ-R/README.md

 5. Click on **Install** to finish the installation and close the dialog.

 #### Development version with devtools
+For users that already have a develepment environment, **[devtools]** provides an easy installation from the github repository.
 1. Open **[RStudio]**
 2. Install the release version of devtools from CRAN with `install.packages("devtools")`
 3. Make sure you have a working development environment.